joelonsql/pg-timeit/README.md

 measurements have been completed.

 The `timeit.measure` function returns a table with the following columns:
-`r_squared`, `slope`, `intercept`, and `iterations`.
+`x`, `y`, `r_squared`, `slope`, `intercept`, and `iterations`.

+The `x` and `y` arrays contain the independent and dependent variable values used for regression analysis.

 The `r_squared` value indicates how well the regression line fits the data.

 The `slope` represents the execution time per iteration in microseconds if `measure_type` is 'time', or cycles if `measure_type` is 'cycles'.

 The `intercept` is in the same unit as the slope and represents the overhead of executing the function.

-The `iterations` value is the total number of iterations performed in the last measurement.
+The `iterations` value is the total number of iterations performed in the last measurement and corresponds to the last element of the `x` array.

 <h2 id="types">6.
 Types</h2>